Memory Caregiver Academy of Austin

 Established in 2021

-We partner with local high school occupational health education programs, nursing facilities and industry professionals to educate high school students in the essential elements of caring for patients with dementia.
+We partner with local occupational health education programs, nursing facilities and industry professionals to educate students in the essential elements of caring for patients with dementia.

 Memory Caregiver Academy of Austin (MCAAustin) seeks to improve the overall quality of services to people with dementia in the Austin area by expanding the number of caregivers appropriately trained in the special needs of dementia patients.